 Upon completion of this program graduates will be able to:

-- Develop design drawings and models utilizing freehand drawing and modeling, mechanical drawing, and computer drafting and modeling.
+- By producing design drawings utilizing freehand drawing, manual and computer drafting

 Program Entry Requirements:

 Interior Design is a select program.
-To be accepted into the program, students must complete ADC 109 - Design Studio I with a minimum grade of "C" Students should begin their program of study in the non-select Computer-Assisted Design Technology (CADT) program which requires the same first semester departmental course (ADC designations).
-Students listing Interior Design as their intended field of study on their application to the College will be placed into the CADT program.
+To be accepted into the program, students must complete ADC 109 - Design Studio I with a minimum grade of "C".
 When ADC 109 has been completed with a "C" or better, students will be accepted into the Interior Design program.
 Students with college-level design work can be evaluated on an individual basis by the department faculty for admission prior to completing ADC 109.

 Interested high school students should complete a year of geometry, two years of algebra and two years in art-related areas (drawing, sculpture, photography or related areas).
 Mechanical drafting or Computer Assisted Design is also advantageous.